 Turns out, a lot of these items are proven to work, but what it really boils down to is your individual needs.
 "With the wide range of stress-reducing products on the market today, it is hard for people to tell what will be effective for them and what won’t," says Renee Kovach, a certified wellness coach and founder of Renee’s Wellness Connection.
 "A bath bomb or scented candle could do the trick for someone just needing a night of relaxation.
 On the other hand, someone who is under a high level of stress will need to explore other options such as calming herbs and supplements to assist in keeping your cortisol (stress hormone) level balanced."

 If you're wondering what kinds of products could work for you, read on.
 Ahead, two wellness gurus share their insights on the star ingredients behind the buzziest anti-stress trends.
-From soothing scents, to potent herbs, to infusions with CBD (of course), check out the benefits behind these trend-worthy substances, along with recommendations for some of the hottest products on the market.
+From soothing scents, to potent herbs, to infusions with CBD (of course) to essential oils like frankincense, check out the benefits behind these trend-worthy substances, along with recommendations for some of the hottest products on the market.

 "There are a plethora of essential oils that lift your spirit, promote relaxation, and reduce stress," Karina Hammer, a certified wellness coach and the lead student advisor for the International Association of Wellness Professionals, tells The Zoe Report.
 "Lavender is considered to be the most common essential oil for its calming effect.
 It helps with stress, anxiety, sleep, restlessness, panic attacks, and general nervous tension.
 Frankincense can also be used to alleviate stress and anxiety, improve mood, as well as treat depression and anxiety."